top of page

 The columb room underneath the top chapel, about half a dozen massive columns built to support the main spire structure.

-As the day slipped by it was time to head back across the flood plain, unfortunately for us the unstable weather of the Normandy brought with it strong hails storm that pelted us on our walk back to our car and we were thourghly drenched.
+As the day slipped by it was time to head back across the flood plain, unfortunately for us the unstable weather of the Normandy brought with it a strong hail storm that pelted us on our walk back to our car and we were thourghly drenched.
 At lest we will remember the Mont for few years to come.